smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 :::tip
 There is an LSAM job performance parameter that supports an option to have the LSAM release a tracked or queued job in case OpCon returns a Tracked Job Error response (TE1 transaction).
 This can occur if OpCon has not been configured with sufficient information to recognize the external job.
 For error code SMA0014, choose to leave the job in the LSAM job tracking master file, or choose to have the LSAM automatically release the job without OpCon tracking.
 Instead of using the error override to have jobs automatically released, use the WRKTRKJOB command (or LSAM Menu 1, function 2) to manually release them from the LSAM job tracking master file.

-UPDATE: When Automatic tracking was added in OpCon, SAM became able to add tracked jobs to a schedule even when no job master was configured in advance.
+**UPDATE**: When Automatic tracking was added in OpCon, SAM became able to add tracked jobs to a schedule even when no job master was configured in advance.
 This results in fewer TE1 rejections of a $JOB:TRACK event command.
 :::

 When a tracked or queued job is finally submitted for execution by the LSAM, any associated LDA content is prepared by the LSAM so that it becomes part of the submitted job, just as if the job were being submitted by the originating software or user.
 The LSAM also preserves the job ID information of the original submitting job and user and applies this information to the SBMFOR parameter of the submitted job.
 The SBMFOR parameter allows the job to remain associated with the original submitting user and job, as if the job had been submitted directly by that user and job.
 These are the techniques that allow the LSAM and OpCon to apply the customized job response controls over spool files and messages, while still retaining most of the original attributes and behaviors of jobs that are being tracked or queued.